xsuite/xfields/examples/beambeam_rigid_bunch/design.md

 8. `Migrate examples and remove duplicate installer API`.
 9. `Add final regression coverage`.

 All nine original work packages are complete.
 Fast characterization protects the shared encounter and geometry output, including exact comparison with the former particles-mode survey calculation.
-Focused Xfields and Xtrack tests pass, as do the LHC pytrain injection and collision regressions.
-The final Xmask beam-beam test run also passes after removal of the duplicate installer path.
-Development validation used the serial CPU context; OpenMP validation was intentionally left out of scope for this work.
+Focused Xfields and Xtrack tests pass in the serial and OpenMP CPU contexts, as do the LHC pytrain injection and collision regressions.
+A complete 2460+2460-bunch OpenMP study also passes.

-After moving rigid-bunch ownership into Xfields, the 16 focused Xfields beam-beam/study/Twiss tests, the Xtrack lazy-façade test and both LHC pytrain scenarios pass again.
-The recorded Xmask pass predates this package-ownership move; Xmask has not been rerun after it.
+After moving rigid-bunch ownership into Xfields, the affected Xmask HLLHC, HLLHC B1-only and LHC-ion acceptance workflows were rerun successfully (22 tests in total).

 ## Pre-merge API and example review TODO